 Day 3 – Poble Espanyol and/or Montjuic Area

-This day was modified because it was New Year’s day during our visit and some things were closed.
-Some of the attractions were closed and some were open late.
+We modified this day because it was New Year’s day during our visit.
+Some of the attractions were closed and had modified closing times.
 We decided to do a tour of Spain by visiting Poble Espanyol.

-Originally built in 1929 for the International Exhibition, Poble Espanyol or Spanish Village was created to showcase Spain and its heritage in one area.
+Originally built in 1929 for the International Exhibition, they created Poble Espanyol or Spanish Village to showcase Spain and its heritage in one area.
 Most of the original buildings are still intact in a sort of outdoor museum.
-The whole area was supposed to resemble an actual village.
+They designed the entire area to resemble an actual village.

 It has 117 real-life scale buildings from the different Spanish regions plus its authentic streets and plazas.
-It felt very much like we were transported into different cultures and regions from the alleys of Valencia to the whitewashed buildings of Andalusia.
+We really felt like we had been transported into different cultures and regions, from the narrow alleys of Valencia to the whitewashed buildings of Andalusia.

-Though, some of the shops were closed, there were various artists and craftsman here who demonstrate their skills, offer workshops and sell their wares.
+Although some of the shops were closed, there were various artists and craftsmen demonstrating their skills, offering workshops, and selling their wares.
 There were many stores selling various handcrafted items and souvenirs along with many restaurants to sample a variety of Spanish cuisine.

 We spent this night watching a show about surprise…soccer.
 We were in town for the last few days of Cirque du Soleil’s show about FC Barcelona player Leo Messi.
 According to my son, the greatest soccer/football player out there right now.
 It was surprisingly entertaining like previous Cirque du Soleil shows we’ve seen.